EliLillyCo/LillyMol/docs/python/LillyMolPython.md

 ```
 mol.compute_aromaticity_if_needed()
 ```
-which will force computaion of aromaticity.
+which will ensure that aromaticity information is propagated throughout all parts of the molecule - and if that has already been done, this does nothing.

 Atoms do not know if they are in a ring or not, nor whether they are aromatic, or what fragment they are in.
 Fragment membership,